Azure/bicep-types-az/generated/azure-kusto/microsoft.kusto/2018-09-07-preview/types.md

 ## EventHubConnectionProperties
 ### Properties
 * **consumerGroup**: string (Required): The event hub consumer group.
 * **dataFormat**: 'CSV' | 'JSON' | 'MULTIJSON': The data format of the message.
 Optionally the data format can be added to each message.
-Possible values include: 'MULTIJSON', 'JSON', 'CSV'
 * **eventHubResourceId**: string (Required): The resource ID of the event hub to be used to create a data connection.
 * **mappingRuleName**: string: The mapping rule to be used to ingest the data.
 Optionally the mapping information can be added to each message.
 * **tableName**: string: The table where the data should be ingested.
 Optionally the table information can be added to each message.